datreeio/datree/internal/fixtures/regoDemo/README.md

 ## Specs:

-- user should supply a glob pattern for its Rego files, inside PaC config.
+- Supply a glob pattern for the Rego files, inside PaC config.
-- user should supply the PaC config **only** via the `--policy-config` flag.
+- Supply the PaC config **only** via the `--policy-config` flag.
-- user should add the Rego rules to the policy rules array, along side `isRegoRule: true`. rules that are not explicitly added to the policy will be ignored
+- Add the Rego rules to the policy rules array, alongside `isRegoRule: true`. rules that are not explicitly added to the policy will be ignored
-- user should export the Rego errors only in `package main` by pushing to the `deny` array (similar to [Conftest](https://www.conftest.dev/))
+- Export the Rego errors only in `package main` by pushing to the `deny` array (similar to [Conftest](https://www.conftest.dev/))
 - deny errors should be of this type: